-Removal of the screenshot of journal table: If your audience believes and trusts your authority – then instead of showing the original print screen of the data – it may be more helpful to focus on the point – which is the comparison in terms of sensitivity, specificity and the numbers of children missed in each trial.
+Removal of the screenshot of the journal table: If your audience believes and trusts your authority – then instead of showing the original print screen of the data – it may be more helpful to focus on the point – which is the comparison in terms of sensitivity, specificity and the numbers of children missed in each trial.

-On the absence of table lines: As there were not many lines in the table Grace elected to make the table lines mostly invisible.
-Through increasing the spacing between the sensitivity/specificity results and the “missed” column – helps the audience more easily identify relevant numbers.
+On the absence of table lines: As there were not many lines, Grace elected to make the table lines mostly invisible.
+Increasing the spacing between the sensitivity/specificity results and the “missed” column – helps the audience more easily identify relevant numbers.

 The use of the ‘blackboard’ backdrop: See slide 5 commentary

 Slide 9: Great – let’s use PECARN!

-Original Slide was split into two halves: The slide was divided into the initial impression and then the “reveal” (which was taken from information from the following slide).
-As the original slide is a transition slide and had few words – Grace was able to make the text more prominent by placing it centrally and in a larger font.
+The original slide was split into two halves: The slide was divided into the initial impression and then the “reveal” (which was taken from information from the following slide).
+As the original slide is a transition slide with few words, Grace made the text more prominent by placing it centrally and in a larger font.

 Background image: This image was chosen to reflect the mood of the remarks with the imagery of illumination/ a large light as symbolic of a new idea or revelation.

 Slide 13: Implementation of PECARN

 Reduced word count: This helps reduce the number of words the audience is asked to read/consider.
 This allows the audience to focus on what Franz has to say.

 Reformatted information into two columns: This created a more obvious comparison between the study in America vs Italy

-Inclusion of map icons: Given the international nature of the research, Grace used an icon of each country.
-Part of the factors influencing this choice was America and Italy are easily identifiable countries as well.
+Inclusion of map icons: Given the international nature of the research, Grace used an icon for each country.
+Part of the factors influencing this choice was America and Italy are easily identifiable countries.
 The visual input of the picture of the countries could also help audience retention in remembering that there was a comparison between American and Italian studies.